-Inside: If you are homeschooling without knowing your “why”, you run the risk of quitting after your first rough week (or month).
-These books can help you determine your “why” and give you the confidence you need to homeschool for the long-haul.
+Inside: If you’re new to homeschooling (or even if you’re a couple years in!), these homeschooling books for parents can help you determine your “why” for homeschooling, define what a good education means to YOU, and give you the confidence you need to homeschool for the long-haul.

 When I first started homeschooling, I had no idea what I was doing, or why I was doing it.
-Like many homeschool moms, I tried to replicate school at home, and it didn’t go well.
+Like many homeschool moms, I tried to replicate school at home, and as you can probably guess, that didn’t go so well.

 Like my daughter staring out the window for an hour instead of doing the assigned work kind of not well.

 Faced with the horrifying possibility that I was seriously failing at this whole homeschool thing, I took a giant step back.
-We basically unschooled for several months.
+We basically unschooled for several months (in retrospect, you could have called it deschooling).

 I used those months to do some serious soul-searching and a whole lot of reading.
 I needed to know why.
 Why on earth was I homeschooling at all when it was seriously counter-cultural and felt like an extremely risky experiment most days?!